DrakeRyzer/SW5e-Episode-2/Starships/Ch2 - Starship Basics/index.md

 **Starship Construction Formula**<br>
 "Starship Class Cost" / (500 x "size of workforce")= Days to construct

-For instance, to build a Light Fighter, with a workforce of 5, would take 10 days.
+For instance, to build a Light Fighter, with a workforce of 5, would take 4 days to construct.
 <br>(10,000  / [500 x 5]).

 #### **Construction Workforce**